OOPSpam/blog/_posts/2025-05-02-introducing-contextual-spam-detection.md

 ## Pricing

 Contextual Spam Detection is currently [billed](https://www.oopspam.com/#pricing) at the same rate as our Standard analysis.
 Pricing may be adjusted in the future based on usage patterns and operational costs.

+❤️ Our goal is giving you the most bang for your buck.
+The team would rather pack more value into your current plan than hit you up for more money.
+Prices only go up when operation costs get too steep to handle - no outside funding or selling your data to keep the lights on.

 ## Things to know